 Adams Financial Concepts differs from the competition in several ways.

-• We are compensated exclusively by wrap fees paid by our clients, based on the total assets in the client accounts.
+- We are compensated exclusively by wealth management fees paid by our clients, based on the total assets in the client accounts.
 In essence, the only way in which we get paid more is when the investment portfolios of our clients increase.

-• Each investment portfolio is created specifically to meet the client objectives.
+- Each investment portfolio is created specifically to meet the client objectives.
 Almost every one of our portfolios is different.
 While using many of the same securities across the portfolios, amounts and concentrations in each position will vary from client to client to meet their performance and risk objectives.
-Our competitors, on the other hand, will choose products and portfolio managers where clients are lumped together into common “look alike” portfolios.

-• We work in the best interest of our clients in a fiduciary capacity.
+- We work in the best interest of our clients in a fiduciary capacity.
 Unlike Adams Financial Concepts, according to a study by the US Department of Labor (“Report of the Working Group on Soft Dollar/Commission Recapture,” Nov 13, 1997) a number of our competitors receive a significant portion of their compensation from the products they recommend.
 Many times there are hidden fees, transaction costs, soft dollar compensation that the client never sees.
-Our competitors’ non-fiduciary financial consultants are required to work in their firm’s best interest, not the client’s.

 The “Top Down” (Modern Portfolio Theory) approach was begun when Harry Max Markowitz wanted to quantify stock price movements.
 He theorized that stock price fluctuations were due to two influences.
 The first was the overall stock market.
 When the stock market is moving up, there is a tendency for all stocks to move up; and conversely, when the stock market moves down, all stocks tend to move down.
 Markowitz termed this portion of the volatility “beta risk.”
 Markowitz further defined company specific risk, or “alpha,” as the volatility due to the impact of company specific volatility.
 Markowitz went further to define what he termed “The Efficient Frontier” and theorized there existed a relationship between return and risk where the higher return was associated with higher risk.
 Removing the beta portion of volatility would leave a curve defining the Efficient Frontier.